 “Right.
 Folks write their own description of their favorite cheap wine, and send it to us along with a donation to the Academy’s education fund.
 Then we post the descriptions online for a week so folks can vote on their favorites,” Agnes added as she wrote out a check to the post office.

-“Then the five wine descriptions that get the most votes are served at the Solstice Dance,” Edie said.
+“Then the five wine descriptions that get the most votes are served at the Imminent Spring dance,” Edie said.

 “And the folks who taste them get to choose the winner of the best cheap wine of the year award,” Ruth added with a tilt to her head.
 “Does anyone remember who’s supposed to make the trophy ribbon this year?”